-Clients initiate call recording by sending a RequestPrivateService request (with AttributePrivateMsgID 8257566) to T-Server.
-For more information, see the Genesys 7 Events and Models Reference Manual and Voice Platform SDK 7.6 .NET (or Java) API Reference.
+Clients initiate call recording by sending a TPrivateService request (with the message: AttributePrivateMsgID 8257566) to T-Server.
+For more information, see the Genesys Events and Models Reference Manual and Voice Platform SDK 8.x.
+NET (or Java) API Reference.
 T-Server replies to the client with an EventACK message if the request is accepted.
 An EventError message is returned when a DN is not registered by T-Server or the extensions with recording parameters are missing (TERR\INVALID\ATTR).
 If the request is successfully validated, T-Server stores the host/ports information and will issue the CTI request DV-Record-Call each time a call is active on the DN.
-If a RequestDmsRecordingStart massage is received when an active call already exists on the DN, T-Server replies with ACK and immediately sends a CTI request for the existing active call.
+If a TDmsRecordingStart message is received when an active call already exists on the DN, T-Server replies with an EventACK message and immediately sends a CTI request for the existing active call.